-Subject Code AAE4902

-Subject Title Pilot Ground Theory

-Credit Value 3

-Level 4

-Pre-requisite/ Co-requisite/ Exclusion Nil

-Objectives To teach the fundamental knowledge to students who wish to learn the technical and theoretical aspects of flying, and have the desire to pursue their PPL or CPL in the future.
-To familiarize student with the use of aeronautical information services, government references and publications for flight planning and navigation purposes.
-To teach students aeromedical factor and pilot decision-making to improve pilot's performance.
+Subject Code AAE4902 Subject Title Pilot Ground Theory Credit Value 3 Level 4 Pre-requisite/ Co-requisite/ Exclusion Nil Objectives To teach the fundamental knowledge to students who wish to learn the technical and theoretical aspects of flying, and have the desire to pursue their PPL or CPL in the future; and 2.
+To familiarize student with the use of aeronautical information services, government references and publications for flight planning and navigation purposes; and 3.
+To teach students aeromedical factor and pilot decision-making to improve pilot's performance; and 4.
 To develop student's knowledge on the essential knowledge in airworthiness, preparation for flight, and the safe operation of aircraft.

-Intended Learning Outcomes Upon completion of the subject, students will be able to: a.
-Possess good knowledge in pilot (aeroplane) ground theory including air law, flight rules and procedures. b.
-Efficiently utilize aeronautical information services, government references and publications for flight planning and navigation purposes. c.
-Recognize the influence and importance of human factor and human performance on flight safety. d.
+Intended Learning Upon completion of the subject, students will be able to: Outcomes a.
+Possess good knowledge in pilot (aeroplane) ground theory including air law, flight rules and procedures; and b.
+Efficiently utilize aeronautical information services, government references and publications for flight planning and navigation purposes; and c.
+Recognize the influence and importance of human factor and human performance on flight safety; and d.
 Possess in-depth understanding of the principle of flight, operation of airplane, pre-flight and airworthiness.
 Subject Synopsis/ Indicative Syllabus Aviation Law, Flight Rules and Procedure - Aviation law, Flight Rules and Procedure covering: The Air Navigation Order, The Hong Kong Aeronautical Information Publication, Hong Kong Civil Aviation (Investigation of Accidents) Regulations, AOPA Ground Training Manual.
 Navigation - Meteorology, Aviation Weather Theory and Aviation Weather Services, Air Traffic Control and Airspace, Aeronautical Charts, Navigation Charts and Publications, Communication, Radar Navigation Systems.
-Aircraft - Airplane Instruments and Basics of Onboard Guidance and Navigation Systems from a p ilot's perspective.
+Aircraft - Airplane Instruments and Basics of Onboard Guidance and Navigation Systems from a pilot's perspective.
 Airplane Performance, Aircraft Weight and Balance.
-Aeromedical Factors and Aeronautical Decision Making - Basic Aviation Physiology and Health Maintenance, Human Limitations, Stress and Stress Management, Ergonomics of the Flight Deck, the Decision-Making Process and Situational Awareness.
+Aeromedical Factors and Aeronautical Decision Making - Basic Aviation Physiology and Health Maintenance, Human Limitations, Stress and Stress Management, Ergonomics of the Flight Deck, the Decision-Making Process and

+Situational Awareness.
-Lectures are used to deliver the fundamental theory, technical and operational knowledge, and civil aviation regulations that are studied by student private and commercial pilots in ground theory courses.
-The knowledge will provide the fundamental knowledge necessary to students who may wish to later pursue their private or commercial pilot's licenses (outcomes a to d).

-Tutorials are used to illustrate and familiarize the application of fundamental knowledge to practical flight situations (outcomes b and c).
+Teaching/Learning Methodology Lectures are used to deliver the fundamental theory, technical and knowledge, and civil aviation regulations that are studied by student commercial pilots in ground theory courses.
+The knowledge will private or commercial pilot's licenses (outcomes a to d).
+Tutorials are used to illustrate and familiarize the application of f student p ge will p to later p private and rovide the ursue their

+knowledge to practical flig

-Homework assignments, in the form of investigations and evaluations, case studies and flight planning, are used to allow students to deepen their knowledge on a selected topic through search of information, analysis of data and report writing (outcomes a to d).
+Homework assignments, in the form of investigations and evaluations, case and flight planning, are used to allow students to deepen their knowledg selected topic through search of information, analysis of data and report (outcomes a to d). edge on a

 Experiments, likely in the form of flight simulation, are used to relate the concepts to practical applications and evaluation of flight performance (outcomes a, b and d).

-Teaching and Learning Methodology Outcomes
+Teaching/Learning Method ology Intended be covere • arning out rning outcomes to

-Teaching and Learning Methodology a b c d
+a b С d

-Lecture ✓ ✓ ✓ ✓
+1. Lecture ✓ ✓ ✓ ✓

-Tutorial ✓ ✓
+2. Tutorial ✓ ✓

-Homework assignments ✓ ✓ ✓ ✓
+3. Homework assignmen ts ✓ ✓ ✓ ✓

-Experiment ✓ ✓ √
+4. Experiment ✓ ✓ ✓

-Specific assessment methods/tasks % weighting Intended subject learning outcomes to be assessed (Please tick as appropriate)
+Assessment Methods in Alignment with Intended Learning Specific % assessment weighting methods/tasks Intended subject learning outcomes to be assessed

-a b c d
+Outcomes memods/ tasks a ь c d

-1. Homework assignments 15% ✓ ✓ ✓ ✓
+1. Homework assignments 15% ✓ ✓ ✓ √

 2. Test 15% ✓ ✓

-2. Experiment 20% ✓ ✓ ✓
+3. Experiment 20% ✓ ✓ ✓

-3. Examination 50% ✓ ✓ ✓ ✓
+4. Examination 50% ✓ √ √ ✓

-Total 100%
+Total 100% 1 -

-Explanation of the appropriateness of the assessment methods in assessing the intended learning outcomes:
+Explanation of the appropriateness of the assessment methods in assessing the intended learning outcomes: Overall Assessment: in assessi ng

-$0.5 \times End$ of Subject Examination + $0.5 \times Continuous$ Assessment
+$0.5 \times \text{End of Subject Examination} + 0.5 \times \text{Continuous Assessment}$